maickrau/XCIE-EM/README.md

 ## Running

-First run [scReadCounts](https://horvathlab.github.io/NGS/SCReadCounts/) to count the ref/alt coverage per heterozygous variant per cell.
+First align the single cell reads to your reference and call variants.
+Then run [scReadCounts](https://horvathlab.github.io/NGS/SCReadCounts/) to count the ref/alt coverage per heterozygous variant per cell.
 Then run:

 ```
 XCIE-EM --input-screadcounts screadcounts.output.tsv --output-prefix EM_output --exclude-PAR --exclude-XIST-grch38 --annotation-gff3 gene_annotation_file.gff3
 ```

-This will estimate the variant phases and active chrX per cell.
+This will estimate the variant phases and cell activities.
 The output is written to files which start with `EM_output`.
 See the section [output](#output) for explanations of all the output files.

 The parameters `--exclude-PAR` `--exclude-XIST-grch38` are not mandatory but they improve the results by removing the PAR and XIST regions, which are difficult to phase from chrX inactivation.
 For other references you can also use `--exclude-XIST-grch37` or `--exclude-XIST-chm13` or manually with `--exclude-region`.